how movies really sound

 When using a subwoofer, large, full range loudspeakers are not needed, meaning the loudspeakers can be smaller in size, taking up less room.
 Smaller cabinets are far less resonant, resulting in less coloration and greater accuracy.
 As the loudspeakers no longer need to produce deep bass, the load on the amplifier is greatly reduced too, allowing it to play louder and remain more stable during busier scenes.

 Using multiple drivers boosts output when placed in a line-array (one above another).
 Each additional driver adds an extra 3dB to the overall output of the loudspeaker, doubling it's output for each driver added.
 This allows a small loudspeaker to be able to output much higher volumes than conventional loudspeakers effortlessly.
-Smaller drivers react faster, producing greater accuracy.
+Smaller drivers react faster, producing greater accuracy and dynamics.
 A phase-focused crossover keeps the loudspeaker acting more like a point-source loudspeaker and avoiding phase issues.

 All Ken Kreisel loudspeakers use sealed cabinets.
 Unlike ported hifi loudspeakers, this allows them freedom of placement within any room, and can be wall mounted without detriment to the sound.
 Sealed cabinets will produce a more consistent end result in any number of different rooms.
 Sealed cabinets possess a better transient response than ported speakers, producing faster and greater dynamics.
 They also produce better timing, and a more accurate reproduction of the source signal, and more able to convey micro-dynamics.